-There were two castles: the current pentagon-shaped Château Vieux and the Château Neuf .
-The latter newer castle was built under Henri II, finished by Henri IV and dismantled under Louis XVI and his brother, future Charles X. It's one of the rare castles dismantled before the French Revolution, with the bricks and stone recycled by the Saint-Germanois.
+There were two castles: the current pentagon-shaped Château Vieux and the Château Neuf.
+The latter newer castle was built under Henri II, finished by Henri IV and dismantled under Louis XVI and his brother, future Charles X. The Château Neuf is one of the rare castles dismantled before the French Revolution, with the bricks and stone recycled by the Saint-Germanois.

-Today, the Château Vieux now houses the National Archaeological Museum.
+Today, the present Château Vieux is home to the National Archaeological Museum.
 A model in the museum gives us an idea of both castles' grandeur, terraces and gardens which, at the time, cascaded all the way down to the Seine (now the town of Le Pecq).
+Today the castle's inner courtyard is one of the Renaissance's most beautiful.

-A visit on the castle's rooftop is pretty special, showing off a panorama of the Seine Valley - including a skyline view of Paris to La Défense and Sacré Coeur.
-Look carefully, and you catch sight of the Eiffel Tower, poking out behind the Mont Valérien.
+At certain angles, there's even a skyline view of Paris from La Défense and Sacré Coeur.
+Look carefully, and catch sight of the Eiffel Tower, poking out behind the Mont Valérien.

 Just by visiting the Castle roof in the space of 30 minutes, we gathered nuggets of delicious history as we walked around the chimneys.